aqinix/hiring-engineers/answers.md

 ![dtdg-check](https://user-images.githubusercontent.com/33669341/53704173-974d2d00-3e1a-11e9-89a5-fe17def7a647.PNG)

-Initila interval time 05sec for testing.
+Initila interval time 5 sec for testing.

 ![custom_metrics](https://user-images.githubusercontent.com/33669341/53704131-f1012780-3e19-11e9-883c-3b7023021a63.PNG)

-Then interval changed from 05sec to 45sec to have a clear view.
+Then interval changed from 5 sec to 45 sec to have a clear view.

 ![collection interval from 5 to 45](https://user-images.githubusercontent.com/33669341/53704144-13934080-3e1a-11e9-8a16-a2bf71155a18.png)